 UK and EU initiatives to deliver deforestation-free supply chains

 In May 2023, the EU passed a regulation to establish deforestation-free supply chains which will apply to a range of commodities when imported into the EU.
-The EU Commission has proposed a 12 month delay to implementation, meaning it is likely the EUDR will come into effect from December 2025.
+The EU Commission has passed a 12 month delay to implementation, meaning the EUDR will come into effect from December 2025.
 Please see the latest guidance below:

 The UK is developing its own policy, which aims to deliver the same outcomes but will place different requirements on businesses.